mongodb/mongo-go-driver/bson-codec-design/DESIGN.md

 encoding and decoding process.</dd>
 <dt>omitempty</dt>
 <dd>Indicates that the field should only be encoded if it is not an empty slice or map, a nil
-pointer, nor the zero value for that type.</dd>
+pointer, nor the zero value for that type.
+If the type implements the `bson.Zeroer` interface, then that will be used to determine if the type is zero.</dd>
 <dt>minsize</dt>
 <dd>Indicates that an <code>int</code>, <code>int64</code>, <code>uint</code>, or
 <code>uint64</code> should be encoded to a BSON int32 instead of a BSON int64 when the value is